 Reasons to choose our program:

-- Program completion leads to a State of Michigan ESL endorsement.
+- Program completion leads to a Michigan ESL endorsement.

 - Western Michigan University’s ESL certificate program prepares educators to become K-12 English as a Second Language (ESL) teachers.